brian3kb/digichain/keyboard-shortcuts.md

  - Move Down Icon : moved directly to the end of the sample list.
  - L S R Options : sets all stereo samples method for mono conversion (take left, right, or sum to mono).
  - Joined / Joined Spaced : audio will be resampled internally back to the list instead of prompting to save as a file (clicking the filename in the list will still allow the wav download).
+ - H : Toggles showing/hiding the top buttons panel, to give more space for the grid.
+ - Slice Sample Options: Will put the slices in the list directly below the source sample.
+ - G : Toggles grid-view/list-view (grid-view is now the default for narrow screen width devices like phones).

 **Ctrl + Click**
  - Slice Grid Number Buttons : prompts to enter a custom value for the slice grid.